Chevrolet Caprice: Fourth generation (1991–1996)

-Motor Trend awarded the new Caprice Classic Domestic Car of the Year 1991.
-Two trim levels were initially offered—Caprice and Caprice Classic, replacing the previous Classic and Brougham models.
-General Motors had hoped to regain the top spot as America's favorite automobile with the new aerodynamic styling of their full-size offering.
+Two trim levels were initially offered, Caprice and Caprice Classic, replacing the previous Classic and Brougham models.

 The final B-body Caprice was not well received by critics and did not hold on to high annual sales numbers, with roughly half from fleet sales.
-The car's styling was criticized with aficionados calling it a "beached whale" and "an upside-down bathtub", then later as the "bubble Caprice" in response to the former generation's nickname "box Caprice".
+The car's styling was criticized as a "beached whale" and "an upside-down bathtub", then later as the "bubble Caprice" in response to the former generation's nickname "box Caprice".

 1993 revisions removed the rear fender skirts in favor of more open wheel wells on the sedan model; station wagons retained the skirted wheel wells.
-The rear side window between the back door and C pillar featuring a so-called Hofmeister kink and both the sedan and wagon had their now foldable exterior mirrors repositioned.

-With 1991-93 Caprices essentially having the same three engine options and 4L60 transmission from the former generation, in the fall of 1993 for the 1994 model year, the Caprice received two new engine replacements that shared the exact same external dimensions yet differ internally.
+With 1991–93 Caprices essentially having the same three engine options and 4L60 transmission from the former generation, in the fall of 1993 for the 1994 model year, the Caprice received two new V8 engine replacements that shared the exact same external dimensions yet differ internally, and a new transmission.
 The standard engine in all sedans, including many 9C1 police sedans, was the 200 hp, L99 263 cu. in.
-(4.3 L) V8 for better fuel economy in response to rising fuel prices after the Persian Gulf War that put out 240 lb·ft (325 N·m) of torque on 87 octane.
-Caprice sedans were the only B-body/D-body cars to receive the L99 4.3 L V8 engine, as standard, or at all.
+(4.3 L) V8 for better fuel economy in response to rising fuel prices after the Persian Gulf War that was rated at 240 lb·ft (325 N·m) of torque on 87 octane.
+Caprice sedans were the only cars to receive the L99 4.3 L V8 engine.
+The Caprice was one of the first cars to introduce OBD 1.5 as standard prior to OBD II being mandatory on all sedans for the 1996 model year.